U.S. House passes symbolic vote to end Trump’s fentanyl-related tariffs on Canada

 “Democrats don’t recognize that there is a crisis that it is killing thousands of Americans,” Mast said.

-The Senate has voted repeatedly to overturn those tariffs but a procedural rule allowed the House to avoid any votes on Trump’s tariff agenda.
+The Senate has voted repeatedly to overturn the fentanyl duties but a procedural rule allowed the House to avoid any votes on Trump’s tariff agenda.
 That ended Tuesday, when three Republicans joined Democrats to stop the extension of the procedural rule.

 While the U.S. Constitution reserves power over taxation and tariffs for Congress, Trump’s duties have so far faced little public resistance from Republican lawmakers, despite concerns shared behind closed doors among traditional GOP free-traders.